 What Is Impetigo?

-Impetigo (im-peh-TY-go) is a very common skin infection among kids, especially preschoolers and school-age kids.
-It can cause blisters or sores on the face, hands, legs, and diaper area.
+Impetigo (pronounced: im-peh-TY-go) is a very common skin infection, especially in young kids.
+But anyone can get it.
+It can cause blisters or sores on the face, hands, and legs.

 What Causes Impetigo?